Find Grad Schools

 75 Yearly Graduations

 The 3rd most popular school in the country for tax law/taxation majors who are seeking their master's degree is University of Florida.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 75 people received their master's degree in tax law/taxation from UF.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+About 30% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #4